expede/EIPs/EIPS/eip-code-translations.md

 #### `get`

-Given a code, retrieves the the mapped human-readable string based on the local preferences set in the contract.
+Given a code, retrieves a success status, and mapped human-readable string based on the local preferences set in the contract, or in the event of a missing code, false and an empty string.

 ```solidity
 function get(bytes32 _code) external view returns (bool, string)